 - If you have a “tenure” loan, it will mature upon the death of the last surviving borrower.
 Alternatively, it will mature when the borrower sells the home or fails to live in it for 12 months in a row.

 - If you make a change that the lender decides could affect the security of your loan.
 Such changes would include modifying your zoning classification or adding a new owner to the title.
 In these cases, you may have to repay the loan.

 - If you fail to pay your property taxes or insurance premiums, or if you do not adequately maintain the property, lenders can opt to reduce your loan advances in order to cover these costs.

 At the end of the loan, the amount you owe will be calculated by adding the total amount borrowed (including any amounts used to pay fees or costs) plus any interest accrued.
 If you sell the house, you can use the money you make in the sale to repay the loan.
 In the case that the value of the home is more than the balance of the loan, you or your heirs will get to keep the remainder of the money earned in the sale of the home.
 Otherwise, the homeowner (or their heirs) can repay the loan or take out a new forward mortgage on the home.

 What if I change my mind?

-You’ll want to do as much research and feel as confident in your decision as possible prior to applying for a reverse mortgage.
-If you do have a change of heart after going through the process, you will only have three business days after the closing of your reverse mortgage to cancel the agreement, and you cannot cancel by phone, email, or even in-person by word of mouth.
-Your cancellation must be filed in writing, using a form provided by your lender, or by letter, fax, or telegram which can be hand-delivered, mailed (in which case it must be sent before midnight of the third business day), or faxed.
+You’ll want to do as much research as possible prior to applying for a reverse mortgage.
+If you do have a change of heart, you will only have three business days after the closing of your reverse mortgage to cancel the agreement.
+You cannot cancel by phone, email, or even in-person by word of mouth.
+Your cancellation must be filed in writing, using a form provided by your lender.
+Alternatively, you can file your cancellation by letter, fax, or telegram which can be hand-delivered, mailed (in which case it must be sent before midnight of the third business day), or faxed.